 Today, most of the development in medical imaging AI is the result of an incredible effort put forth from within the research community who work to advance the field alongside defined clinical questions.

-This trait is admirable, but it will be enough to support the development of AI for medical purposes in the future, Berte believes.
+This trait is admirable, but it will not be enough to support the development of AI for medical purposes in the future, Berte believes.

 “The key driver here is more intellectual curiosity than a solid financial incentive.
 With this approach, at some point, things strain because they cannot be embedded in a long-term workflow that pays back the investment.
 On the contrary, in a vertical like agriculture, AI investment scales up more easily because of the long term embedding of AI components in the production lines and value chain and the independence of state reimbursement schemes,” he said.